Secession in Turkey: Armenian separatism

 Western Armenia (Western Armenian: Արեւմտեան Հայաստան, Arevmdian Hayasdan), located in Western Asia, is a term used to refer to eastern parts of Turkey (formerly the Ottoman Empire) that were part of the historical homeland of the Armenians.
 Western Armenia, also referred to as Byzantine Armenia, emerged following the division of Greater Armenia between the Byzantine Empire (Western Armenia) and Sassanid Persia (Eastern Armenia) in 387 AD.

 The area was conquered by the Ottomans in the 16th century during the Ottoman–Safavid War (1532–1555) against their Iranian Safavid arch-rivals.
 Being passed on from the former to the latter, Ottoman rule over the region became only decisive after the Ottoman–Safavid War of 1623–1639.
 The area then became known as Turkish Armenia or Ottoman Armenia.
 During the 19th century, the Russian Empire conquered all of Eastern Armenia from Iran, and also some parts of Turkish Armenia, such as Kars.
 The region's Armenian population was affected during the Hamidian massacres.

-The Armenians living in their ancestral lands were exterminated or deported by Ottoman forces during the Armenian genocide and over the following years.
-The systematic destruction of Armenian cultural heritage, which had endured over 4000 years, is considered an example of cultural genocide.

-Only assimilated and crypto-Armenians live in the area today, and some irredentist Armenians claim it as part of United Armenia.
+The Armenian population was largely emptied from this region during the Armenian Genocide, such that only assimilated and crypto-Armenians live in the area today.
+Some irredentist Armenians claim it as part of United Armenia.
 The most notable political party with these views is the Armenian Revolutionary Federation.